Tin Jedvaj

-Tin Jedvaj ([tîːn jêdʋaːj]; born 28 November 1995) is a Croatian professional footballer who plays as a defender for Emirati club Al Ain on loan from Russian Premier League club Lokomotiv Moscow.
-He was a part of the Croatia national team's squad which ended runners-up to France in 2018 FIFA World Cup.
-He is mostly deployed as a centre back and occasionally as a right back.
+Tin Jedvaj ([tîːn jêdʋaːj]; born 28 November 1995) is a Croatian professional footballer who plays as a defender for Greek Super League club Panathinaikos.
+Usually deployed as a centre-back, he can also play as a right-back.
+He was also a part of the Croatia team which ended runners-up to France in the 2018 FIFA World Cup.

 Club career

 Dinamo Zagreb

 Jedvaj started his professional career in 2013 with Dinamo Zagreb, coming through Dinamo's youth academy.
 He made his debut in a match against Osijek, playing in central defence alongside Josip Šimunić.
 He scored his debut goal against Cibalia.

 During his first professional season with the club, he won the Croatian Prva HNL trophy.
 At the beginning of the new season, he won another trophy with the club when Dinamo defeated Hajduk Split in the Croatian Supercup.
 During his time with Dinamo, Jedvaj made total of 14 official appearances for the club.